yifeikong/garage/doc/book/cookbook/exposing-websites.md

 weight = 25
 +++

+## Configuring a bucket for website access

+There are two methods to expose buckets as website:

+1. using the PutBucketWebsite S3 API call, which is allowed for access keys that have the owner permission bit set

+2. from the Garage CLI, by an adminstrator of the cluster

+The `PutBucketWebsite` API endpoint [is documented](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketWebsite.html) in the official AWS docs.
+This endpoint can also be called [using `aws s3api`](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-bucket-website.html) on the command line.
+The website configuration supported by Garage is only a subset of the possibilities on Amazon S3: redirections are not supported, only the index document and error document can be specified.

-You can expose your bucket as a website with this simple command:
+If you want to expose your bucket as a website from the CLI, use this simple command:

 ```bash
 garage bucket website --allow my-website